ahmedyahya277/EMG/README.txt

 7th :
 	Smothing stage used to smoth the signal and not to drop all the voltage when the arm relaxed but read the peaks of the pulses.

+  By the way the project is done using Proteus Simulation and done practically too under supervision ENG.Mazen